For this term, the enriched CS 245E will follow fairly closely

 post to the course Piazza page.

-See the instructor, at the above times or by arrangement.
+Contact the instructor, either at the announced "office" hours, or

 To request a re-evaluation of marking, or to discuss your progress in

 For administrative issues, including illness forms and accommodation